skyelves/skyelves/README.md

 ## Hi there, this is Ke 👋

 I am a database/system/ML enthusiasm.
+I also work on quant trading in my spare time.

-If you share common interests, or are interested in collaboration, feel free to reach out to me via email/linkedin.
+If you share common interests, or are interested in collaboration, feel free to drop me a message via email/linkedin.
 I am always open to conversation :)

 ![github stats](https://github-readme-stats.vercel.app/api?username=skyelves&show_icons=true&count_private=true)